mackadamian/mailbeez-documentation/pages/03.documentation/01.basics/03.installation/18.basic-installation-zen-cart-1-3-x/default.en.md

 - copy new files
 - Install MailBeez

-MailBeez is maintaining it’s own tables – the shops existing table stay as they are.
+MailBeez maintains its own tables – the shopping cart's existing tables remain as they are... unchanged.

 ## Step 1 – copy new files